-This Official Statement (including the cover page and Appendices A through E attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$1,500,000,000 aggregate principal amount of its General Obligation Revenue Anticipation Notes, 2017 Series A, 2017 Series B and 2017 Series C (the "Notes").
-The Notes will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Notes.
-However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE NOTES" and the Commonwealth Information Statement (described below) under the heading "COMMONWEALTH REVENUES - Limitations on Tax Revenues."
+This Official Statement (including the cover page and Appendices A through D attached hereto) provides certain information in connection with the issuance by The Commonwealth of Massachusetts (the "Commonwealth") of \$400,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2017, Series A (the "Series 2017A Bonds"), \$100,000,000 aggregate principal amount of its General Obligation Bonds, Consolidated Loan of 2017, Series B (Green Bonds) (the "Series 2017B Bonds" and together with the Series 2017A Bonds, the "New Money Bonds"), and \$267,575,000 aggregate principal amount of its General Obligation Refunding Bonds, 2017 Series C (the "Refunding Bonds" and together with the New Money Bonds, the "Bonds").
+The Bonds will be general obligations of the Commonwealth, and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
+However, for information regarding the statutory limit on state tax revenue growth, see "SECURITY FOR THE BONDS" and the Information Statement (described below) under the heading "COMMONWEALTH REVENUES-Limitations on Tax Revenues."